Learning the Complexity of Weakly Noisy Quantum States: Introduction

-Despite the remarkable progress in quantum hardware during the Noisy-Intermediate-Quantum (NISQ) era, limitations on gate fidelities still remain a hindrance to realizing the full computational potential of such devices~\cite{boixo2018characterizing,arute2019quantum, zhong2020quantum,wu2021strong}.
-When a $\Omega(\log n)$-depth noisy circuit is subjected to a depolarizing channel, the resulting state is situated in the classically efficient `Gibbs ball' as demonstrated in~\cite{stilck2021limitations}.
-Furthermore, increasing the depth of the noisy circuit leads to a state that is close to the maximally mixed state in terms of trace distance, thus forfeiting any potential quantum advantages~\cite{deshpande2022tight}.
-These results suggest noisy channels may weaken the complexity of a quantum state.
-The affect of noise channels have practical implications in various fields, including physics research.
-For example, in the context of the anti-de-Sitter-space/conformal field theory (AdS/CFT) correspondence, the ``complexity equals volume'' conjecture~\cite{stanford2014complexity} suggests that the boundary state of the correspondence has a complexity proportional to the volume behind the event horizon of a black hole in the bulk geometry.
-However, when measuring the boundary state, the interaction with the surrounding environment inevitably introduces noise signal, causing the pure state to become a noisy state.
+We note that learning the quantum state complexity has broad applications Firstly, the predicted complexity enables the classification of the target unknown state $\rho$ into one of the following scenarios: (i) $\rho$ can be approximated by an estimator generated by constant-depth noiseless circuits, which is amenable to classical simulation~\citep{napp2022efficient,bravyi2021classical}, (ii) $\rho$ can be approximated using noiseless circuits with sub-logarithmic depth, a task that may present classical computational challenges, as discussed in Ref.~\citep{deshpande2022tight}, and (iii) $\rho$ cannot be approximated by any linear combination of circuits constrained to a specific architecture with a depth of at most $\log n$.
+Besides benchmarking the NISQ computational power (whether its output can be classically simulated), the proposed quantum algorithm and predicted weakly noisy state complexity may have practical applications in various fields, including understanding the black hole theory and the quantum phase transition.
+For example, in the context of the Anti-de-Sitter-space/Conformal Field Theory (AdS/CFT) correspondence, the ``complexity equals volume'' conjecture~\citep{stanford2014complexity} suggests that the boundary state of the correspondence has a complexity proportional to the volume behind the event horizon of a black hole in the bulk geometry.
+However, when measuring the boundary state, the interaction with the surrounding environment inevitably introduces a noise signal, making the pure state noisy.
+Furthermore, in quantum many-body systems, quantum phase transitions occur when the external parameters varies~\citep{sachdev1999quantum}, and the ability to correctly predict the quantum phase transition boundary can help us understand many strong-correlated systems~\citep{zheng2017stripe}.
+It is known that quantum topological phases can be distinguished by their ground state complexity~\citep{huang2015quantum}, and the shadow tomography~\citep{huang2020predicting,huang2021provably} method utilized quantum channels to provide a noisy state approximation to the ground state.
+Predicting complexity of such noisy ground state approximations may recognize the topological phases of matter.